 Triple Negative Breast Cancer Treatment Information

-A triple negative finding is a significant consideration when formulating a treatment plan.
-The reason is that traditional hormone-based therapies like tamoxifen and Herceptin, which are often helpful for treating hormone-receptive breast cancers, have no effect on triple negative breast cancer.
+When formulating a treatment plan, oncologists will take the triple negative diagnosis into significant consideration.
+The reason is that traditional hormone-based therapies like tamoxifen and Herceptin, which are often helpful for treating hormone-receptive breast cancers, do not affect triple negative breast cancer.
 Typically, triple negative breast cancer is treated with one or more of the following methods:

-- Surgery – A procedures like lumpectomy or mastectomy can be used to remove as much of a tumor as possible.
+- Surgery – A lumpectomy or mastectomy procedure can be used to remove as much of a tumor as possible.

 - Radiation therapy – Targeted, high-energy rays are used to destroy breast cancer cells.

 - Chemotherapy – Drugs are administered to destroy rapidly dividing cancer cells.

 - Neoadjuvant therapy – Chemotherapy or radiation therapy is administered before or after surgery.

 Some patients wonder whether triple negative breast cancer should be treated more aggressively than other types of breast cancer.
 This is not necessarily the case.
 In fact, some researchers believe that triple negative breast cancer responds more favorably to chemotherapy than hormone-receptive cancers.